wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.2.1 =
+* Fixed: Custom Ban Page cannot be saved successfully on some servers.
+* Added: Added version check and plugin update function

 = 4.2.0 =
 * Fixed: Mailer not sending email correctly when SMTP is on